dotnet/runtime/docs/design/specs/PortablePdb-Metadata.md

 | name       | UTF8 NIL-terminated | Name of the compilation option.  |
 | value      | UTF8 NIL-terminated | Value of the compilation option. |

+There shall be no two entries with the same _name_ in the list.

+It is recommended, but not required that _name_ is lower-case and uses hyphen (`-`) for separating words.

 Common options:

 | name               | value format                                                   | description                          |